aerielabio/public-node/readme.md

 5. Next, run the following command `./genesis.sh`.
 6. After that, run `./node.sh` command.
 7. Make sure both containers are running properly by executing `docker ps` command.

+To Re-execute the nodes after you make a restart or something else, you dont have to run `genesis.sh` again